 Then there are magnetic resistance spin bikes.
 Since these are by far the majority of modern spin bikes, they are what many people wonder about when it comes to keeping up the resistance to an ideal level.
 Of course, the level of maintenance still applies in regards to the bike.
 Make sure that there isn’t too much sweat falling on the flywheel or other areas that might affect the resistance.
 Note: If you hear noise when you add resistance, there is a big chance that something (usually tiny pieces of metal left in the drive) is attached to the magnets or the magnets need a bit of adjustment.

 One of the major problems that many people seem to report is that even with the bike set to the minimum level of resistance, they still find it to be rather challenging.
 Almost as though the resistance didn’t actually change when they lowered it.
 At that point it seems like there isn’t anything else that can be done to actually lower the resistance.
 However, a strategy that often works with magnetic resistance bikes is looking under the rubber that covers the resistance rod.
-There, you want to look if there is any room to adjust the resistance rod or coupling nut.
-If there is no room for you to adjust the rod, then you might need to replace the attachment rod.
-A shorter rod will allow for less resistance.
+There, you want to look if there is any room to adjust the resistance rod or coupling nut (shown in the image below).
+If there is no room for you to adjust the rod, then you might need to replace the attachment rod or the Cap nut.
+A shorter rod and/or Cap nut will allow for less resistance.
 Admittedly, this second process is a bit more complicated.

 Others who have issues with magnetic resistance bikes find that they have the opposite problem of the above.
-No matter what setting they are on or are attempting, they find that the bike doesn’t give enough of a challenge.
+No matter what setting they are on or are attempting, they find that the bike doesn’t give enough of a challenge and intensity.
 Fortunately, the process of this adjustment is not any more complex than the above.
 First, check the rubber that covers the resistance rod and see if that can be adjusted.
-Once again, if that does not work, then you will need to replace the attachment rod.
-This time, instead of a shorter rod, you will want to use a longer rod to make up for the increased resistance.
+Once again, if that does not work, then you will need to replace the attachment rod and/or Cap nut.
+This time, instead of a shorter rod, you will want to use a longer rod or Cap nut to make up for the increased resistance.

 I hope this article helped you understand the differences between friction and magnetic resistance systems.
 So, you can make an informed decision when looking for the best spin bikes on the market.
 As always, if you have any suggestions or questions, please feel free to leave a comment below and we will get back to you as soon as possible.